tioluigidev/Tio-Luigis-IOT-Minilab/readme-module-psu.md

 ## 3D Printed Parts

 To make the 3d printed parts, I used an Creality Ender 3 similar 3d printer.
 Some parts I printed with 0.8mm nozzle, just for speed gain.
 For all the other parts, I used 0.4mm nozzle.
-The original editable .blend file is included in the "3dprint" directory.
+The original editable .blend files are also included in the "3dprint" directory.

 Caption|File|Prints|Nozzle|Supports|Description|
 |---|---|---|---|---|---|